frankframework/frank-manual/docs/source/gettingStarted/horizonsValidateBooking.rst

 should check that this document is valid.
 This can be done using an XML Schema, see https://www.w3schools.com/xml/schema_intro.asp.
-You can make a document "<project directory>/configurations/NewHorizons/booking.xsd" and give it the following contents:
+You can make a document ``<project directory>/configurations/NewHorizons/booking.xsd`` and give it the following contents:

 .. literalinclude:: ../../../src/gettingStarted/configurations/NewHorizons/booking.xsd
    :language: xml

-The frank!framework defines a pipe that checks the incoming message against an XML Schema.
+The Frank!Framework defines a pipe that checks the incoming message against an XML Schema.
 Using this pipe, we can can produce an intermediate version of the file AdapterIngestBooking.xml: